Skip to content

 Increase CLV by 10% year on year.

-11. Track sales time per week
+11. Weekly sales time

 A simple but effective sales goal.

-Being aware of this issue means you can implement new training and refocus your reps on more valuable sales tasks.
+Knowing this issue means you can implement new training and refocus your reps on more valuable sales tasks.

 Time tracking goal example: